Early-type galaxy density profiles from IllustrisTNG: I. Galaxy correlations and the impact of baryons

 \section{The effects of baryons on dark matter}

 Since neither the individual density profile of dark matter nor baryonic matter is isothermal, it is of great importance to understand how baryonic effects shape the dark matter halo and how their interplay `conspired' to form the observed near-isothermal density profiles.
 In this section we present comparisons of dark matter profiles made between the TNG100-full physics (FP) and the TNG100-dark matter only (DMO) runs in order to investigate the impact of baryons on dark matter.
-All baryonic particles (stellar, gas and BH particles) in the DMO run are converted for this purpose to collisionless dark matter particles and baryonic processes (AGN feedback, galactic winds, star formation etc.) are ignored.
+The DMO run has the same total mass contained in the simulation box, as well as the number of dark matter tracer particles as the FP run.
+The mass of all baryonic particles (stellar, gas and BH particles) in the FP run are absorbed into the particle mass of collisionless dark matter particles in the DMO run.
+All baryonic processes (AGN feedback, galactic winds, star formation etc.) are also ignored in the DMO run.
 Dark matter halos in the DMO run are identified with their FP halo counterparts using the \textsc{sublink} algorithm.
 Although not all halos in the FP run have DMO counterparts, our choice of `central' ETGs in the FP run of TNG100 maximally mitigates this problem.
-However, we point out that out of the 514 DMO counterparts, only 500 are `central' halos, and 14 are `satellite' halos.
+However, we point out that out of the 559 DMO counterparts, only 545 are `central' halos, and 14 are `satellite' halos.